Not an American user?

-Unlike the original, the cutscenes happen after every mission, with a live-cast this time, like already seen in Westwood Studio's Command & Conquer franchise.
-A 16-bit color mode was the next step for their RTS genre, boosting up the graphics in Dune 2000.
+Unlike the original, the cutscenes happen after every mission, with a live-cast this time, like already seen in Westwood Studios' Command & Conquer franchise.
+A 16-bit colour mode is the default setting, setting the game's graphics on par with the Command & Conquer games that came before it, while an 8-bit colour mode is available as an option in the game's settings.

-Everything from the original is back: sandworms, the spice, the Fremen, the known structures and the map of the planet, and even the intro-cinematic is an enhanced live-action version of the original one.
+Everything from the original is back: sandworms, the spice, the Fremen, the known structures and the map of the planet, and even the intro cinematic is an enhanced live-action/CGI version of the original one.

 - "חולית 2000" -- Hebrew spelling